 I’m pretty close to the water and, even though all the beaches in Aruba are public, I feel confident leaving my beach bag hanging in the hut while I go for a swim.
 Aruba is known for always being sunny (it’s outside the hurricane belt) and comfortable.
 It’s hot but the humidity is low and there is a near constant breeze.
 Seriously, I have to anchor napkins and things down so they won’t blow away!
 But it means the sun never feels too hot and it’s pleasantly cool under the shade of a palapa.

 One of the places that I KNOW I have to visit is Eduardo’s Beach Shack!
 It’s just up the beach from the Marriott.
-Walking the beach in Aruba is a super fun experience.
+Walking the beach here is a super fun experience.
 There are vendors and bars and places to rent floats and paddle boards all right by the water.
-Everyone is smiling and music is playing and it’s impossible not to be happy!
+Everyone is smiling, music is playing, and it’s impossible not to be happy!

 But back to Eduardo’s!
 They are famous for their smoothies and making these acai protein bowls in half pineapples and hollow coconuts.
 Everything on the menu is vegan but it’s all so delicious you won’t even realize it.
 I order an acai protein bowl in a coconut (they are sold out of pineapple bowls for the day, unfortunately) with coco-whip and all kinds of fresh, colorful fruit.
 IT’S AMAZING.
 The portion is bigger than I expected, and there is some granola in it so it’s very filling.
 I grab a couple of their protein balls to snack on later.
-Everyone talks about how good it is and how you have to go, and you really do.
+Everyone talks about how good it is and how you have to go, and I’m here to second that!